 The Fund principally invests in equity securities and debt securities convertible or expected to be convertible into common or preferred stock of companies incorporated or having their principal activities in European countries that the investment manager believes are available at prices less than their actual value based on certain recognised or objective criteria (intrinsic value).
 These include common stocks, preferred stocks and convertible securities.
 The Fund invests predominantly its total net invested assets (being the Fund's assets less any cash or cash equivalents) in the securities of issuers organised under the laws of or whose principal business operations are located in European countries.
 For purposes of the Fund's investments, European countries means all of the countries that are members of the European Union, Eastern and Western Europe and those regions of Russia and the former Soviet Union that are considered part of Europe.
-The Fund currently intends to invest principally in securities of issuers in Western Europe.
 The Fund normally invests in securities from at least five different countries, although, from time to time, it may invest all of its assets in a single country.
 The Fund may invest up to 10% of its total net invested assets in securities of non-European issuers.